willddy/willddy.github.com/readings.md

 #####Coding Area
 * Level Ent.

 This is a tiny book for Git.
 It is good because it is short and simple.
+It covers basic usage of Git and a little about GitHub.
 It is particular good for people who want to learn Git from Zero.
-The is another link about GitHub, which is also recommended reading after this.
+The is another link about GitHub call [GotGitHub](http://www.worldhello.net/gotgithub/), which is also recommended reading after this.
+The only pity is that it does not cover any advanced topics.
 Here is my [my book note](https://www.evernote.com/shard/s36/sh/f2cf70fa-6f1c-483b-9eab-23e52462f09e/4a50f05a3852edeb5a5fca7d03ed8d87)
 ___